Ban on undesirable liquor products

 Any undesirable liquor product that is permanently banned is listed in the Liquor Regulation 2002.
 Currently, these are:

-- From 21 November 2014, any liquor jelly product that is sold by a licensed premises for off-premises or takeaway consumption.
+- Any liquor jelly product that is sold by a licensed premises for off-premises or takeaway consumption.
 Licensed premises that sell only takeaway alcohol are banned from stocking and selling liquor jelly products.
 However, licensed premises that sell alcohol for on-premises consumption are permitted to sell these products for consumption at their licensed venue, in-line with responsible service of alcohol standards.

-- From 21 November 2014, any liquor jelly product that is sold or supplied in a syringe or syringe-like packaging for on-premises or off-premises consumption.
+- Any liquor jelly product that is sold or supplied in a syringe or syringe-like packaging for on-premises or off-premises consumption.

 - A product containing liquor in a flexible tube bearing a name that includes either or both of the words 'go' or 'vodka', whether in lower case, upper case or a combination of both.
 Note: 'Flexible tube' means a flexible metal, plastic or laminate container sealed permanently at one end and having a cap at the other end.